Skip to Content

 Will Grass Die If It Gets Too Long?

-Grass won’t die off once it reaches a certain length.
-It will bend down and create a wild-looking environment if it gets too tall.
+Grass won’t die off once it reaches a certain length, and it will bend down and create a wild-looking environment if it gets too tall.
 Overgrown grass is often in a healthier state than short grass.
-However, this doesn’t mean you should allow your grass to grow to a long state between cuts to keep it healthier.
+However, this doesn’t mean you should allow your grass to grow to a prolonged state between cuts to keep it more nutritious.
 That could have a negative outcome.

-If this happens, the grassroots will start to diminish, and the grass will weaken.
+If this happens, the grassroots will diminish, and the grass will weaken.
 Weaker grass is more susceptible to diseases and insect infestations.

 What Insects Will Overgrown Grass Attract?